adntob/CiscoHackathon2019/README.md

 Supported devices: All devices running CE 8 and higher, except SX10 and Webex Share (TODO VERIFY)

+Deployments: both on-prem and cloud

+Required configuration: `xConfiguration Macro Mode: On` (can be enabled in macro editor too)

+Documentation:
+* See TODO for full documentation
+* See the help section in macro editor for examples, and also a comprehensive tutorial

 <div>
   <img src="images/ui-extensions.png" style="margin-left: 5%; width: 30%;" />
   <img src="images/macro-editor.png" style="width: 30%;" />